Your RoyalRags Kitten's Handbook

-As a final step to make sure all the soap is out of the coat, add several of tablespoons of white vinegar in a pitcher of water, and pour this mixture over the cat.
+As a final step to make sure all the soap is out of the coat, add several tablespoons of white vinegar in a pitcher of water, and pour this mixture over the cat.
 The vinegar will remove any soap residue from the coat.
 Then, rinse thoroughly again to remove the vinegar.

 ***TIP*** In the Spring your kitten may shed more than usual.
 The best way to control the hair loss is by more frequent bathing as it loosens the hair and washes it down the drain (rather than the hair being left on your clothes or all over the house).

 Once the bath is finished, you can wrap your cat up in a towel, and hold him/her for a few minutes - this will help to absorb some of the excess water.

-I find that while the cat is wrapped in the towel is a also a really good time to clip claws if you haven't already.
+I find that while the cat is wrapped in the towel is also a really good time to clip claws if you haven't already.
 You can pull one leg at a time out from the towel to work on it.
 Clipping the claws at this point has two advantages: one - the cat is wrapped up and can't struggle too much; and two - the hair is wet, and it's much easier to see the claw to do the cutting.
-This is also a good time to clean your cats ears with a Q-tip.
-The same rules that apply to cleaning your own ears apply here - don't go too deeply into the ear.
+This is also a good time to clean your cat's ears with a Q-tip.
+The same rules that apply to clean your own ears apply here - don't go too deeply into the ear.
 Wipe the ears with an ear cleanser or a mixture of white vinegar and rubbing alcohol (1:3).
 Dry the external ear gently as well.
 If you notice anything other than normal ear wax - anything foul-smelling, wet, or icky - consult your veterinarian.